Eric Edson: Learning Screenplay Story Structure

 About The Author

-Eric Edson has written seventeen feature screenplays on assignment for such companies as Sony, Warner Brothers, Disney, 20th Fox, ABC Motion Pictures, Lifetime, Showtime, NBC, ABC and TNT.
-He is Professor of Screenwriting and Director of the Graduate Program in Screenwriting at California State University, Northridge.
+Eric Edson has written seventeen screenplays on assignment for such companies as Sony/Columbia, Disney, Warner Bros., Lifetime, and Showtime.
+He is an Emeritus Professor of Screenwriting and co-creator of the Graduate Screenwriting Program at California State University, Northridge.

 Subscribe to Eric’s YouTube Channel for more screenwriting videos.
 Watch Film Courage Playlist